semrush/ansible-role-clickhouse/Documentation/Advanced_Configuration.md

     no_log: true
     no_restart: true
 ```
-Note, there are the following attributes supported:
+There are the following attributes supported:
 - `no_restart` - changes of this configuration file will not restart the clickhouse-server (i.e. due to it is known that it is applied on fly)
 - `no_log` - do not show diff (ansible option), see [Sensitive data in server configuration directives overrides](#sensitive-data-in-server-configuration-directives-overrides) section for more details